xsb/dog/DOGFILE_SPEC.md

 ### Non standard directives*

-Tools using Dogfiles and having special requirements can define their directives.
+Tools using Dogfiles and having special requirements can define their own directives.
 The only requirement for a non standard directive is that its name starts with `x_`.
 These directives are optional and can be safely ignored by other tools.

 ```yml
 - task: clear-cache